Eomm/blog-posts/README.md

 - one page to show the profile
 - one error page (because it happens 😔)

+The source code of this project is at your disposal on [GitHub](https://github.com/Eomm/fastify-discord-bot-demo).

 ### Project setup

-Thanks to the awesome [Fastify plugin system]() it is necessary to create a simple file like this:
+Thanks to the awesome [Fastify plugin system](https://www.fastify.io/docs/latest/Getting-Started/#your-first-plugin) it is necessary to create a simple file like this:

 ```js
 // app.js